 However since I’ve been in the National Park I lost a bit interest in the city and the skateboarding.
 I want to go back to nature.
 On craigslist I find a guy who offers a ride to Arizona.
 My next goal: Grand-Canyon.

-For this he shows me the best spots of the park.
+He shows me the best spots of the park.
 I’m looking down on these huge formation of stones – what an amazing view!
 I feel so lucky to make these experiences and being so close to local people.

 Kingsize and whirlpool under the stars

 We spend the day climbing on the rocks – the view is spectacular.
 It’s not just the view, it’s a special energy.
-It’s the place of my US journey I’ll remember back most.
+It’s the place of my US journey I’ll remember most.

 The locals explain to us that there are special energy swirls that make this place so magical.
 You can easily see how inspiring this place must be, the village is full of galeries and stores with the most colorful art I’ve ever seen.